 Full-Time MBA

-During the first semester of study, to ascertain degree requirements, MBA students should meet with a member of the student services team for the MBA program.
+During the first semester of study, MBA students should meet with a member of the student services team for the MBA program to review degree requirements.

-Students entering the MBA program take a prescribed sequence of classes before beginning elective courses.
+Students entering the MBA program take a prescribed sequence of core classes before beginning elective coursework.
 A total of 55 credit hours is needed to graduate.
 Students entering the MBA program are expected to complete the degree in two years.
 Transferred coursework is not accepted into the MBA program.

 All courses applied toward the 55 credit hours must be taken for a grade.
 Courses in which a C- or below is received are not accepted for credit toward the 55 credit hours and may have to be retaken.
 In this case, both grades are factored into the GPA.
 To withdraw from an elective course and receive a grade of W, a student must be earning a passing grade in that course.
 Students normally are not permitted to withdraw from courses after the sixth week of the semester.
 Students in the MBA program may not withdraw from specified MBAC lockstep coursework.
 An "I" is an incomplete grade.
 Use of the "I" is at the discretion of the course instructor and/or the dean.
 Students must ask for an incomplete grade.
 An "I" is given only when students, for reasons beyond their control, have been unable to complete course requirements.
 A substantial amount of work must have been satisfactorily completed before approval for such a grade is given.